 Azure Germany is available to customers and partners who have already purchased this, doing business in the European Union (EU), the European Free Trade Association (EFTA) and in the United Kingdom (UK).
 It provides data residency in Germany with additional levels of control and data protection.
 You can also sign up for a free Azure trial.

+Azure Backup uses Block Blob storage for backing up your instances.
 You have the flexibility to choose between locally redundant storage (LRS) or geo-redundant storage (GRS).
 Both LRS and GRS are Block Blob Storage.
-You can find the pricing for Block Blob Storage on the Azure Storage pricing page.
-Charges for storage are separate from the cost of Azure Backup.

 Support and SLA

-- We provide technical support for all Azure services released to General Availability, including Backup, through Azure Support, starting at $29.0/month.
+- We provide technical support for all Azure services released to General Availability, including Backup, through Azure Support, starting at $29/month.
 Billing and subscription management support is provided at no cost.

 - We guarantee at least 99.9% availability of the backup and restore functionality of the Azure Backup service.
 Availability is calculated over a monthly billing cycle.